-In the next financial year ending 30 June 2023, the IPH Group aims to:
+In the next financial year ending 30 June 2024, the IPH Group aims to:

-- continue to assess and monitor modern slavery risks across the IPH Group's operations and supply chains using our systems and tools; - continue the distribution of the IPH Group Supplier Code of Conduct to all IPH Group suppliers and work to verify that suppliers are complying with the Supplier Code of Conduct; and - roll out modern slavery awareness training to identified individuals and teams across the IPH Group.
+- continue to assess and monitor modern slavery risks across the IPH Group's operations and supply chains using appropriate systems and tools.
+This will include finalising the modern slavery supplier risk assessment for the newly opened Spruson & Ferguson office in The Philippines; - continue the distribution of the IPH Group Supplier Code of Conduct to all IPH Group suppliers and work to verify that suppliers are complying with the Supplier Code of Conduct; and - roll out fit for purpose modern slavery awareness training to identified individuals and teams across the IPH Group.